 Koreans traditionally passed down legends, plays, poems, and stories orally or recorded them with Chinese characters.
-After the invention of Hangul, a Korean alphabet, in the 15th century (see p.
-1 of Language and Communication), Korean literature expanded to include novels, poems, biographies, and travelogues.
+After the invention of Hangul, a Korean alphabet, in the 15th century (see Language and Communication), Korean literature expanded to include novels, poems, biographies, and travelogues.